montanaflynn/stats/README.md

 fmt.Println(roundedMedian) // 4
 ```

-**Protip:** You can call many functions directly on data if you use the Float64Data type.
+**Protip:** You can call some methods directly on the data ([example](https://github.com/montanaflynn/stats/blob/master/examples/methods.go)) if you use the Float64Data type.

 ```
 var d stats.Float64Data = data